 - tahini (sesame seed paste)

-You can also opt for a scoop of Openfit Plant-Based Protein Shake, which provides 22 percent daily value for calcium (280mg).
+You can also opt for a scoop of Openfit Plant-Based Nutrition Shake, which provides 22 percent daily value for calcium (280mg).
 It has a tasty chocolatey flavor, and it’s easy to take on-the-go!

 How to Maximize Calcium Absorption